tweag/guides/documentation/code.md

     the JVM and communicates to it through the Java Native Interface (JNI).
 Much of the low level details of using the JNI are hidden from the user.

     It is also possible to have the JVM load a Haskell library and invoke Haskell functions that can interact with the JVM using java quasi-quotations, e.g. what
     [sparkle](https://github.com/tweag/sparkle) does.

     A java quasiquotation ensures that Haskell and Java agree on the values that are passed between the runtimes, causes the java compiler to produce the Java bytecode, and then generates the necessary JNI calls to load and execute the bytecode in the JVM.

     inline-java uses whatever java compiler is found in the PATH environment variable.

 In principle, the author is free to include more documentation in the README or to put it in separate files.
-If it is placed in other files though, these files should be referenced from the README.
+If documentation is placed in other files though, these files should be referenced from the README.

 The README is considered to be the root of all the hierarchy of text